Nutty, seedy salsa macha makes avocado toast unforgettable

 Pati and I have made an off-and-on habit of cooking together, usually on days when she’s got her Chevy Chase, Md., home to herself, and we love showing each other favorite ingredients and tricks.
 When she’s traveling to film episodes of her public television show, “Pati’s Mexican Table,” we can’t get together quite as often, but we always make up for lost time.
-She’ll break open a find from her latest trip to Mexico (exquisite chile-covered tamarind candies, or a spectacular mezcal), I’ll take her something from my garden (red poblanos we used to make what I nicknamed “rojo rajas”), and we’ll taste and cook and laugh.
+She’ll break open a find from her latest trip to Mexico (exquisite chile-covered tamarind candies, or a spectacular mezcal), I’ll take her something from my garden (red poblanos we used to make what I, in my bungled Spanish, nicknamed “rojo rajas”), and we’ll taste and cook and laugh.

 On this visit, though, she didn’t let me pick up a knife.
 Instead, she plied me with food and drink for hours as we talked about our families and shed no small amount of tears.
 I’ll spare you the details because, one, all you would do is get jealous about the most of the food, and two, some things get to stay between friends.
 But I will say that she started with one of the most delicious dishes I’ve tasted in a while, and she agreed that I could share a recipe for it.